 There is also an unsecured debt limit of $360,475 and a secured debt limit of $1,081,400.

 Because of the debt limits, most taxi medallion clients do not qualify for a chapter 13 bankruptcy.

 There are also mechanisms in this chapter designed to reinstate mortgage loans and incorporate payment arrears into a chapter 13 plan.
-The goal of a chapter 13 for clients who own distressed properties, is to attempt to retain them, however these goals often are simply not affordable through a chapter 13 plan.
+The goal of Chapter 13 for clients who own distressed properties, is to attempt to retain them, however, these goals often are simply not affordable through a chapter 13 plan.

 A Chapter 13 may in theory be a good reorganizational option for those who do not qualify for a Chapter 7, but in application and experience, an individual Chapter 11 plan is, in most consumer debt cases ultimately significantly more affordable.